sola-st/RepairAgent/README.md

 The parameter --gpt3only forces the usage of gpt3.5.
 Removing the paramter would make RepairAgent switch to gpt4.

-To further control the used versions of gpt3.5 and gpt4, you should search the code base for "gpt-3" and "gpt-4" and replace the existing versions names the new ones.
+To further control the used versions of gpt3.5 and gpt4, you should search the code base for "gpt-3" and "gpt-4" and replace the existing versions names with the new ones.

 ### 3. Run RepairAgent on an arbitrary project
 Documentation for this part will come soon (in version 0.7.0).
-(We are working on encapsulating this part in one to make it easy to use.)
+(We are working on encapsulating this part in one command to make it easy to use.)

 ## IV.
 Our Patches